17+ Wonderful Contemporary Romance Novellas and Short Stories

 I feel like this is a fantastic example of erotic romance – a story about a romantic connection told through a plot driven by a sexual encounter.
 Really good writing and I look forward to reading more by this author.

-Volatile Reaction by Magnus Thorne (Amazon/KU / Goodreads)
+Volatile Reaction by Magnus Thorne (Amazon / Goodreads)

 I’m not usually an erotic romance reader, but I really enjoyed this M/M short story with an assassin POV MC.
 Transmasc LI, transmasc author.
 HFN.